-Red meat’s gotten a bad rap over the years because studies keep linking it to serious conditions like heart disease, diabetes and cancer.
+Red meat’s gotten a bad rap over the years because studies keep linking it to serious conditions like heart disease and diabetes.
 Whether this bad rap is warranted is still up for debate…

 One recent (albeit small) study found that eating 5.3 ounces of unprocessed, lean beef per day didn’t increase the risk of diabetes or heart disease for people who were at high risk for those conditions.
 In fact, it even triggered a positive change…